Geochemistry (MSc) 2017 entry

 For more guidance, see supporting documents and references for postgraduate taught programmes.

-If you are looking to start this programme in 2017, you can find information about 2017 entry on the 2017 Geochemistry MSc page.
+If you started this programme in 2016, you can find information about 2016 entry on the 2016 Geochemistry MSc page.
 Information about all programmes from previous years of entry can be found in our archive.

 The MSc in Geochemistry is a comprehensive and rigorous course that combines compulsory and optional taught modules, field work, short courses, and a research dissertation.
 Hands-on experience developing a diverse set of laboratory skills is embedded into the course.

-The MSc degree requires two semesters of full-time (or four semesters part-time) coursework, normally equivalent to a total of nine taught modules.
+The MSc degree requires two semesters of full-time (or four semesters part-time) coursework, normally equivalent to a total of nine taught modules, and a 15,000 word dissertation.
 The assessment for the taught modules is based on coursework and written examinations.

 The modules in this programme have varying methods of delivery and assessment.
-For more details of each module, including weekly contact hours, teaching methods and assessment, please see the module catalogue.
+For more details of each module, including weekly contact hours, teaching methods and assessment, please see the module catalogue which is for the 2016–2017 academic year; some elements may be subject to change for 2017 entry.

 There are six compulsory modules.